Purpose

 Any one of the following constitutes acceptable documentation:

-1. the child's immunization record;
+- either the child’s immunization record,

-3. verbal assurances from the former school district or a medical office that the required immunizations have been completed, with records to follow.
+- or verbal assurances from the former school district or a medical office that the required immunizations have been completed, with records to follow.

-There are certain exceptions to this requirement for students who are homeless, who are moving or transferring into a school in the commonwealth, or who are in foster care and are not able to provide immunization records at the time of enrollment.
+There are certain exceptions to this requirement for students who have medical/religious exemptions, are homeless, who are moving or transferring into a school in the commonwealth, or who are in foster care and are not able to provide immunization records at the time of enrollment.
 Please consult the School Immunization Requirements BEC for more detailed information.

 3. Proof of residency